Get a Free Case Review

 It is important to understand the distinctions between simple and aggravated assault because aggravated assault may only be charged if specific conditions or circumstances are present.
 A defendant must have the requisite mindset or intent to cause serious bodily harm.
 Also, the conditions under which the harm is caused must be so depraved that the defendant can be said to have no regard for the alleged victim’s life.
 While these criteria are quite severe, they also set a high burden for prosecutors.
 Our dedicated team of Philadelphia aggravated assault attorneys can help you fight your charges and protect your rights in court.

 Luckily, you do not have to face these serious charges alone.
 At The Law Offices of Lloyd Long, our Philadelphia aggravated assault defense lawyers have represented countless individuals in assault cases that resulted in serious injuries.
-To provide a few examples, our criminal attorneys have defended clients in aggravated assault cases including:
+To provide a few examples, our criminal attorneys have defended clients in aggravated assault cases including the following:

 • Accusations of assaulting a police officer